sapayth/script-report/readme.txt

 == Screenshots ==

-1. List view showing scripts and styles with load order and metadata.
+1. Open the "Script Report" panel using admin navbar
-2. Tree view displaying dependency chains.
+2. List view showing scripts and styles with load order and metadata.
-3. Example of circular dependency detection.
+3. Tree view displaying dependency chains.
-4. Filtering scripts by handle.
+4. Script Report item in the top admin bar for quick access.

 == Changelog ==